 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures and safeguards for the protection of all information made confidential by law or TTU policy.

-REVIEW: This OP will be reviewed in June of odd-numbered years by the Assistant Vice President for Human Resources, the Chief Information Officers, and the Vice Chancellor/General Counsel with substantive revisions presented to the Associate Vice President for Administration and Chief of Staff.
+REVIEW: This OP will be reviewed in June of odd-numbered years by the Associate Vice President for Human Resources, the Chief Information Officers, the Chief Procurement Officer, and the Vice Chancellor and General Counsel with substantive revisions presented to the Vice President for Administration and Chief of Staff.

 1. General Policy

 a.
 Anyone who has access to confidential and/or personally identifiable information concerning university faculty, staff, students, affiliates, or others, including donors or vendors, or who has access to any information made confidential by TTU policies or law (including, but not limited to the Family Educational Rights and Privacy Act of 1974 and the Gramm-Leach-Bliley Act of 1999) will take reasonable and necessary steps to ensure the privacy of such information.